About Rancho La Brea

 Regan E. Dunn, Ph.D.

-Dr. Regan Dunn is an Assistant Curator at La Brea Tar Pits and Museum.
-She is a paleobotanist whose research seeks to understand the interplay between climate, plants and animal evolution through time.
+Dr. Regan Dunn is the Assistant Deputy Director & Associate Curator at the Samuel Oschin Global Center for Ice Age Research at La Brea Tar Pit.
+She is a paleobotanist whose research seeks to understand the interplay between climate, plants, and animal evolution through time.

 Aisling Farrell